Zach Steinberger

 Zach Steinberger (born May 10, 1992) is an American former professional soccer player.

 Career

 Youth and college

 Growing up in Southern California, Steinberger spent time with various youth soccer teams in the area before joining IMG Academy in Bradenton, Florida.
-He then tried his luck in Europe, spending time in the youth ranks for Slovakian club MFK Košice and German side Karlsruher SC.
+He then tried his luck in Europe, spending time in the youth ranks for Slovak club MFK Košice and German side Karlsruher SC.

 After two years in Europe, Steinbgerger returned to the States to play college soccer.
 Steinberger spent his entire college career at Butler University between 2011 and 2014, where he made 65 appearances, scored 14 goals, and had 15 assists for the Bulldogs.
 He was named 2013 First Team All-Big East and 2013 Big East All-Tournament.

 While at Butler, Steinberger also played for the Michigan Bucks in the Premier Development League between 2012 and 2014.

 Professional

 Houston Dynamo

 On January 15, 2015, Steinberger was selected in the first round (8th overall) of the 2015 MLS SuperDraft by the Houston Dynamo.
 He made his professional debut on March 28, coming on as a 69th-minute substitute during a 0–0 draw against the Colorado Rapids.
 He got his first start for the Dynamo on June 17 in a 2–0 win over the Austin Aztex in a U.S. Open Cup match.
 During his first season as a pro, Steinberger made 3 MLS and 3 Open Cup appearances for the Dynamo.

 Steinberger also spent time on loan with NASL club Indy Eleven during 2015.
 He made his debut for Indy on August 1 in a 0–0 draw with the Atlanta Silverbacks.
 On September 5, Steinberger scored twice in a 3–0 win over the Jacksonville Armada.
 He ended his time on loan with Indy having scored twice from 12 appearances.

 The 2016 season saw Steinberger make only 1 Open Cup appearance for the Dynamo, spending most of the year on loan.
 He made 4 appearances for Houston's USL affiliate Rio Grande Valley FC before being loaned to NASL club Jacksonville Armada on June 29.
 He made his debut for Jacksonville on July 2, scoring once in a 1–1 draw with the Tampa Bay Rowdies.
 On October 30, Steinberger scored once and had 2 assists to help the Armada defeat Tampa Bay 3–2 in the final game of the season.
 He scored 4 goals and had 4 assists from 20 appearances during his time on loan in jacksonville.

 On November 28, 2016, Steinberger had his contract option declined by Houston.